TULiberalArts/Neuroscience/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
 description: >-
   Our students graduate prepared for a range of careers in a rapidly growing field.
 Learn more or apply now.
 keywords: 'careers, internships, neuroscience major, apply, visit, transfer'
-published: true
+# custom variables
 ---
 College of Liberal Arts neuroscience degree majors get hands-on experience.
 You’ll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world [internships](#internships) that will help prepare you for a range of [careers](#careers) after graduation.
 Convinced?
 [Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) and [apply](#apply) to Temple.

 ## Internships
 Internships are excellent ways to capitalize on your experience in the field of neuroscience.
 Please contact [neuro@temple.edu](mailto:neuro@temple.edu) with any questions.